Ricardicus/ric-coin/README.md

   * Not as sophisticated as one might think, it is just hash value checking after incrementing a value.

 * A private secp265k1 key is pretty safe
+  * There is no sophisticated way to solve for the private key.
+There exists some, but only if the key is used multiple times.
+One has to resort to brute force, which takes an unreasonable amount of time.

   * Even if it was brute forced, values are transferred from key-pair to key-pair, so they move.

 * Generating the same keys if very unlikely